ThatRandomAdmin/Glizzy-Machine/README.md

 # Glizzy-Machine
-Create a folder full of glizzys
+Ever wanted to create a folder full of glizzy's?
+Now you can!